mendix/docs/content/en/docs/catalog/manage/curate.md

 Deleting something from the Catalog only removes the metadata registration.
 It does not affect the publishing application or any applications that are consuming the data source.

-To delete a data source, click the delete icon (red trash can) on the Data source page, then click **Delete**.
+To delete a data source, click the delete icon (red trash can) on the Data Source details page, then click **Delete**.